The Best Credit Card Processing Apps for Quick-Serve Restaurants

 Breadcrumb’s monthly service fee might make to think twice compared to some of the other options on this list, but the value of the features you get is absolutely worth considering.
 The Core plan will start you at $99/month, with the mid-tier plan starting at $249.

-Square‘s free mPOS app, Point of Sale, remains hugely popular with all kinds of businesses.
+Square‘s (see our review) free mPOS app, Point of Sale, remains hugely popular with all kinds of businesses.
 But with its inventory management and reporting, as well as custom tipping features, it has the core features most bakeries, cafes, and other quick-serve businesses need to thrive — plus multiple add-ons (such as loyalty and payroll) to make management even easier.
 The eCommerce integration even allows people to place orders online and pick them up in person, and there’s a delivery system through Caviar.

 Without a doubt, one of Square’s biggest draws is its clear, transparent pricing.
 A solid 2.75% per swipe is very reasonable and the lack of a per-transaction fee keeps the costs down for businesses with low ticket values.
 There are no mandatory monthly fees, either — you pay only for the transactions you process, and any add-on services you opt into.